What it sounds like

 Ready when you are

-Cook a mango jam.
+Cook a Amapiano pack.

 Drop this in your terminal and you'll have a Standard MIDI pack in a folder, ready to drag into Live.
 Edit anything, swap any sound, throw out what doesn't work.